akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/using_cmis_download.md

 #### Challenge 1
 The first challenge, if you try to do it like this, is the fact that the *alfrescoID* gets **not** inserted in the query.

-Inststead we need to put the query into the body of the exchange.
+Instead we need to put the query into the body of the exchange.
 So get a *Set Body* Component and add it to the route.
 The query goes into the expression of the component.

 ```
 Select * from cmis:document WHERE cmis:objectId = '${property.alfrescoID}'